TratonGossink/RandomRoll_iOS16/README.md

 ## About

 Rondom Roller app is a part of my online iOS development bootcamp from Angela Yu on Udemy.
-I decided to take the concept of a beginner app and make it my own.
+I decided to take the concept of a beginner app and make it my own by designing the UI and implementing the score.
 Some of the skills learned from this project: image manipulation, string interpulation, button assignment and functionality.

 ![RandomRoller](https://user-images.githubusercontent.com/79613749/230903760-06d2ba7d-fe01-49dd-bba4-8750965e9f93.png)